 To prevent similar incidents and enhance security, consider the following recommendations:

-1. Transition to More Secure Authentication Methods: Move from SMS or VOIP-dependent MFA to more secure methods such as physical security keys or biometrics.
+Move from SMS or VOIP-dependent MFA to more secure methods such as physical security keys or biometrics.
 Google reported a 90% reduction in successful phishing attacks after implementing security keys.

-2. Adopt a Zero Trust Architecture: Implement a Zero Trust model to reduce the risk of unauthorized access.
+Implement a Zero Trust model to reduce the risk of unauthorized access and lateral movement across systems.

-5. Robust Incident Response Plans: Ensure a strong incident response plan is in place, as studies show that containing breaches within 30 days can reduce costs by up to 30%.
+Ensure a strong incident response plan is in place.
+Studies show that containing breaches within 30 days can significantly reduce overall impact and cost.

 Final Thoughts